browserengineering/book/book/chrome.md

 need to think about how the `LineLayout` and `TextLayout` objects will be created.
 That happens during word wrapping.

 Let's review [how word wrapping works](text.md) right now.
-Word wrapping happens inside `InlineLayout`'s `text` method.
+`InlineLayout` is responsible for word wrapping, inside its `text` method.
 That method updates a `line` field, which stores all the words in the current line.
-When it's time to go to the next line, it calls `flush`, which computes the location of the line and each word in it, and adds all the words to a `display_list` field, which stores all the words in the whole heading or paragraph or whatever.
+When it's time to go to the next line, it calls `flush`, which computes the location of the line and each word in it, and adds all the words to a `display_list` field, which stores all the words in the whole inline element.

-We'll start our changes in the very middle of things, the `text` method that lays out text into lines.
-This key line adds a word to the current line of text:
+Inside the `text` method, this key line adds a word to the current line of text:

 ``` {.python.lab6 indent=12}
 self.line.append((self.cursor_x, word, font, color))
 ```

-Now, we want this line to create a `TextLayout` object and add it to a `LineLayout` object.
+We now want to create a `TextLayout` object and add it to a `LineLayout` object.
 The `LineLayout`s are children of the `InlineLayout`, so the current line can be found at the end of the `children` array: